william20131225-crypto/Flip-Card-Memory-Game/README.md

 🚀 Run it

-Just copy & paste the link in about — that's all u have to do!
+Just open the link in about — that's all u have to do!

+🔮 Note:

+click at a blank space to active sound
+(Game still in devlopment, expect bugs and un finished features)